Hannesde4/1617.nmdad1.gitnotes/README.md

 Hello,

 I'm Hannes De Baere.

-I'm a webdeveloper student @ Arteveldehogeschool Everything you find here is for the course of New Media Design &amp Development (NMDaD)
+I'm a webdeveloper student @ Arteveldehogeschool

+Everything you find here is for the course of New Media Design & Development (NMDaD)

 Mappen